 When we look at the south pole of Vesta, we see a large circular depression, which scientists believe was caused by collision with another object.

-[00:00:36]we see now are much more interesting.
+This depression was also visible in Hubble Space Telescope images, but the features we see now are much more interesting.
 Flying over this feature, we see large cliffs, deep grooves and many types of liniments on the surface.

 In the northern region of Vesta, there's a large feature we term the 'snowman,'a series of young craters.

-[00:01:07]grooves, and troughs, and bulges, as seen in this profile view near the equator of Vesta.
+There are also many variations in brightness on the surface.
+We see many small craters, grooves, and troughs, and bulges, as seen in this profile view near the equator of Vesta.